alx741/venabili-doc/GLOSSARY.md

-= Glossary
+# Glossary

-== Firmware
+## Firmware

-Software runs on the microcontroller in your keyboard
+Software that runs on the microcontroller, in the keyboard.

-== Flashing
+## Flashing

 Writing the *firmware* in the microcontroller.
 This can happen at a *low level*, requiring special hardware and connections directly to the microcontroller